LaughableHammer/ELFuzzer/writeup.md

 ## Mutations

 Our fuzzer currently uses the following mutation strategies which in most cases are round-robin'd between:
-- For plain text (or unimplemented) -> extend existing input (via duplication), add random bytes to input, bitflips, byteflips, adding format strings randomly and adding magic bytes (-1, MAX_INT etc.)
+- For plain text -> extend existing input (via duplication), add random bytes to input, bitflips, byteflips, adding format strings randomly and adding magic bytes (-1, MAX_INT etc.)
 - For JSON  -> duplicate a random entry, modify a random entry, add additional depth in a location, add an additional JSON object in a new branch, add a new entry, modify a key randomly, remove entries, and set a value to null.
 - For CSV -> mutate a random cell, duplicate some rows
 - For XML -> for an xml tree, add nodes to it, remove nodes from it, modify the value of particular nodes, add remove and modify attributes of an xml object, change the tag of a node, change the root, swap the order of two nodes and add additional depth to the xml tree
-- For JPEG -> duplicate random parts of the jpeg, modify jpeg marker segment, remove and mutate segments.
+- For JPEG -> duplicate random parts of the jpeg, modify jpeg marker segment, remove and mutate segments
+- For PDF -> changing numbers contained within the file's metadata and mutating text within compressed streams

 The shared common mutator library is usually called in some capacity in all of the mutators, providing efficient access to shared mutators.